 1942 – 1945

-Johan was captured as a Prisoner of War by the Empire of Japan and sent to interment camps throughout World War II.
+Johan was captured as a Prisoner of War by the Empire of Japan (July 29, 1942) and sent to internment camps throughout World War II.
+He was on the famous Junyo Maru that was torpedoed with 6500 POWs, slaves and crew.
+5620 perished in the waters off southwest Sumatra – making this the largest maritime disaster of World War II!

 The Netherlands recognizes the Indonesian state.